-- and Manuel Pedro Ferreira
+- , revised by Manuel Pedro Ferreira

 In the Western Christian Church, an order of monks in a congregation affiliated to the abbey of Cluny in Burgundy.
 An offshoot of the Benedictines, this order was distinguished in the Middle Ages for the care it lavished on the performance of the liturgy.